Generate discrete impulse

 The Sample time parameter value, Ts, specifies the output signal sample period.
 The resulting frame period is M*Ts.

-Configure the Discrete Impulse block to generate a frame-based
+Configure the Discrete Impulse block to generate a three-channel

-a sample period of 0.25 and a frame size of 4.
-The corresponding settings
+of 0.25 and a frame size of 4.
+The corresponding settings should be

 [0 3 5]